 Letter From GLSEN Southern Maine

 Nationally, GLSEN works to ensure safe schools for ALL students, regardless of sexual orientation and gender identity.
-There are thirty chapters around the country, which work closely with the national staff of GLSEN to implement programs and to keep national staff informed of local events.
+There are 39 chapters around the country, which work closely with the national staff of GLSEN to implement programs and to keep national staff informed of local events.
 The work that chapters do covers a variety of subjects and issues, from public policy to teacher training to supporting students and educators around the country.

 Chapters like ours play an important role in bringing GLSEN's programs and visions to local communities.
 While some chapters have full-time or part-time staff, most are entirely volunteer-based.
 We're always looking for new volunteers to help us ensure safe schools for all students.

 Please explore our website to find out more about our work here in Southern Maine and to learn about how you can get involved in local and national events.
 Feel free to contact us if you have any questions that are not answered on this site.
 Thank you for your interest, and we look forward to hearing from you.